|Pittsburgh Natatorium, postcard early 1900s|

 |Pattern excerpt, Pittsburgh Post, July 1895|

-Thankfully the Natatorium was willing to supply suits so folks could look as stylin' as this smug trio did.
-(CAUTION: probably not Yinzers.
-Image is from a random eBay auction):
+Thankfully the Natatorium was willing to supply suits so folks could look as stylin' as this smug trio.
+(Note that these folks are likely not from Pittsburgh; this is a representative image from a random eBay auction).

 Pittsburg Dispatch, 3 April 1890